 - Advisors: Office hours for the advisors are posted on this page.
-Students may also email their questions to econ-advising@columbia.edu. - FAO: The quickest way to get the answer to a question about major requirements is to check the FAQ page. - Transfer Credit Information: Details for getting major approval for courses taken outside of the Columbia Department of Economics are posted on this page. - Econ Info for Students (WIKI): The department posts internal and external announcements regarding talks and lectures, publishing opportunities, research assistant positions, teaching assistant positions, fellowships, internships and employment opportunities, educational opportunities and more.
-This information is generally NOT sent out on the major listsery.
+Students may also email their questions to econ-advising@columbia.edu. - FAQ: You will find answers to many questions about major requirements is to check the FAQ page. - Transfer Credit Information: Here are details for getting major approval for courses taken outside of the Columbia Department of Economics. - Econ Info for Students (WIKI): The department posts internal and external announcements regarding talks and lectures, publishing opportunities, research assistant positions, teaching assistant positions, fellowships, internships and employment opportunities, educational opportunities and more.
+This information is generally NOT sent out on the major listserv.
 Students are encouraged to check this WIKI periodically for new postings.
-You will need to log in with their UNI and password. - Academic Resources Fair: Information that we share with incoming students at the Academic Resources Fair.
-Suggested course plans and placement information is posted on this page. - Columbia Economics Review: The CER is an undergraduate economics journal supported by the Program for Economics Research. - Computing and Data Resources: Programming tutorials and links to information for the 2 primary statistical programming languages used in economics courses (STATA and R) can be found on this page.
-The office hours for the Programming and Data TA are posted on this page, as well as, on the Advisors page. - Preparing for Graduate School: Information for students who are considering graduate work in economics.
+You will need to log in with their UNI and password. - Academic Resources Fair: Here is the information we share with incoming students at the Academic Resources Fair.
+You will find suggested course plans and placement information for new students and transfer students. - Columbia Economics Review: The CER is an undergraduate economics journal supported by the Program for Economics Research. - Computing and Data Resources: Programming tutorials and links to information for the 2 primary statistical programming languages used in economics courses (STATA and R) can be found on this page. - Preparing for Graduate School: Here is some advice for students considering graduate work in economics.